S1NAPANAHI/telegram-forwarder/docs/api_routes.md

 - **`POST /api/discovery/bulk-promote`**: Promote multiple chats to channels.
 - **`DELETE /api/discovery/:chatId`**: Remove a discovered chat.

+## Telegram Bot Commands

+This section outlines the commands available directly through the Telegram bot.

+- **`/discover`**: Scans for groups and channels the bot is a member of, determines admin status, and saves the chat information (including numeric ID) to the database.
+This command provides a summary of discovered chats.
+- **`/add_destination <@username|link|ID>`**: Adds a new forwarding destination.
+The bot automatically resolves the provided identifier (e.g., `@username`, `t.me/link`, or numeric ID) to a numeric chat ID and saves it.
+It also validates if the bot can send messages to the destination.
+- **`/destinations`**: Lists all configured forwarding destinations for the user, showing their names, numeric IDs, and platform.

 ## `autoPromote.js`

 Handles the automatic promotion of discovered chats.